-In Book 2 of Plato’s Republic, the character of Glaucon (Plato’s brother), who is in conversation with Socrates, argues that most people are unjust, but maintain a reputation for virtue and justice to evade the social costs of being or appearing unjust.
-But if a man could get hold of the Ring of Gyges and make himself invisible, he would most surely behave as it suited him: “No man would keep his hands off what was not his own when he could safely take what he liked out of the market, or go into houses and lie with any one at his pleasure, or kill or release from prison whom he would, and in all respects be like a god among men.”
+In Book 2 of Plato’s Republic, the character of Glaucon, who is in conversation with Socrates, argues that most people are fundamentally self-interested, but maintain a reputation for virtue and justice to evade the social costs of being or appearing unjust.
+But if a man could get hold of the mythical Ring of Gyges and make himself invisible, he would most surely behave as it suited him: “No man would keep his hands off what was not his own when he could safely take what he liked out of the market, or go into houses and lie with any one at his pleasure, or kill or release from prison whom he would, and in all respects be like a god among men.”
 We behave justly not because we value justice, but because we are weak and fearful; while the unjust man who is cunning enough to seem just will get the better of everyone and everything.

 Even if Socrates is right and justice is intrinsically desirable, people with the ring of Gyges on their finger, or even without, may still choose to behave unjustly.
-If people no longer fear for the consequences of their actions, if they have little or nothing to lose, we can no longer rely on them, and if we can no longer rely on them, they can no longer rely on us.
+If people no longer fear for the consequences of their actions, if they have little or nothing to lose, we can no longer rely on them; and if we can no longer rely on them, they can no longer rely on us.
 Trust breaks down, with each defending against the other, and even attacking the other to pre-empt an attack.
 The state falls into turmoil, enabling the most violent, ruthless, and devious to rise up like the scum on an angry sea.
 But even their tyranny will be short-lived.
 In The Prince (1532), his instruction manual for aspiring princes and tyrants, Machiavelli warns that ‘victories are never so clear that the winner does not have to have some respect, especially for justice’.

-Assuming that my gang kills defectors, I could rely on my colleague in the other cell to cooperate, but does that mean I trust him to cooperate?
+Assuming that our gang kills defectors, I could rely on my colleague in the other cell to cooperate, but does that mean I trust him to cooperate?
 If I rely on others not to attack me because they are minimally rational and it is in their interest not to break the social contract, does that mean I trust them with my wellbeing, or even that I trust them not to attack me?
 If a stranger robbed me, I would feel upset but not betrayed, and betrayal is the counterpart of trust.
 In other words, Hobbes thinks so little of human nature that he cannot even conceive of genuine trust, and, by his social contract, offers us no more than a pale imitation.